The QUT Design Lab was founded in 2016 to employ bold, fresh, and rigorous design-led research.

-Our mission is ‘Change by Design’, focused around three core programs:
+Our mission is ‘Change by Design’, focused around four core programs:

 Our research is theoretically grounded, strongly applied in practice, and transdisciplinary.
 We welcome industry, government and community organisations interested in collaborating with us to get in touch with us.
 We also welcome inquiries from prospective applicants interested in studying with us for an MPhil and PhD degree.

 The Design Robotics and Digital Fabrication program provide a direct pathway from design to manufacturing.
 We create processes, approaches, tools and technologies for sustainable futures by linking design, manufacture and material use.
 We explore innovative design possibilities through cutting-edge experimental design projects and work hard to make sure that technology meets the needs of real people.
 Connecting to Industry 4.0, Collaborative Robotics and Open Innovation principles we explore advanced manufacturing strategies to benefit business and the environment.
 Our practical research has a direct impact on applied industry projects and is helping to transform Australian manufacturing.

 The Emerging Technologies program fosters innovation, reflection and experimentation around the role of technology in an increasingly complex and augmented world.
 It addresses the role that new technologies such as the Internet of Things, AI and Machine Learning, Extended Reality and Digital Fabrication can play in shaping and enabling design practices, and in turn investigates the critical role of participatory design approaches in democratising and shaping the development and application of these technologies in areas such as advanced manufacturing, extended reality and collaborative robotics.
 Research in this program is organised into two streams: Human-Centred Design and Extended Reality Design.